ernesro/Urbonas_Ernestas_BikeStores/README.md

 ```

 Then in the .docx output after replace our `${DOCUMENT_LIST}` all the content of `document.docx` and otherDocument.docx will be inserted in the variable.
+Also this documents can have their variables, in tha case we only need to create a map with te content like in the previos example.